cacahootie/motly/README.md

 $ PROJECT_DIR='../motly-test' PORT=8001 motly
 ```

-In GitHub mode, the`GH_USER` and `GH_REPO` environment variables are used to
+In github mode, the`GH_USER` and `GH_REPO` environment variables are used to
 define a location to look for either a `whitelist.json` or a `config.json`.
 In
 the case of finding a whitelist, the server will parse the whitelist and
-instantiate the multiple GitHub repositories defined, each of which should have
+instantiate the multiple github repositories defined, each of which should have
 a `config.json` which will be used for that project.

 ```bash